Rantron1/Rantron1/README.md

 <section id="next-job">
     <h2>What I Am Looking For</h2>
-    <p>I am seeking an opportunity to build a long-term career while contributing to the growth of a world-class company and developing products that make a significant impact.
-Leveraging my international experience, I aim to bridge the tech divide between India and the USA, focusing on building a multinational service and product-based company.
+    <p>I am seeking an opportunity to build a long-term career while contributing to the growth of a world-class enterprise and developing verticals that make a significant impact.
+Leveraging my international experience, I aim to bridge tech divides between India and the USA, focusing on building a multinational service and product-based company.
 I value a workplace that fosters learning, collaboration, and innovation—a place where peers share the vision of creating something remarkable together while making work both fun and fulfilling.</p>
 </section>

 <section id="contact">